Next Level Collaboration is:

 Jessica (Jess) Rowlings is a speech and language pathologist with a lived experience of autism and ADHD.
 She currently works as a researcher at the Centre for Program Evaluation (Melbourne Graduate School of Education) and previously Murdoch Children’s Research Institute.

 Dr. Matthew (Matt) Harrison is an experienced educator, researcher and digital creator with a keen passion for utilising technology to enhance children’s social learning and inclusion.
-He is trains teachers at the University of Melbourne Graduate School of Education, focusing on inclusive education and the creative use of digital technologies as teaching and learning tools.
+He trains teachers at the University of Melbourne Graduate School of Education, focusing on inclusive education for neurodiverse children and young adults, and the creative use of digital technologies as teaching and learning tools.

 Send Us a Message